-Go to the emergency room or call 911 if she has one of the following symptoms:
+Go to the emergency room or call 911 if they have one of the following symptoms:

-- She has trouble breathing that doesn’t get better after you suction and clean her nose.
+- They have trouble breathing that doesn’t get better after you suction and clean their nose.

-- Her skin turns bluish or gray skin.
+- Their skin turns bluish or gray skin.

-- She seems sicker than in any previous episode of illness or doesn’t respond like normal -- for example, if she doesn’t cry when expected or make good eye contact with you, or if she’s listless or lethargic.
+- They seem sicker than in any previous episode of illness or doesn’t respond like normal -- for example, if they don’t cry when expected or make good eye contact with you, or if they're listless or lethargic.

-- She isn’t drinking fluids well, continues to vomit frequently, shows signs of dehydration such as absence of tears, crying less or peeing less (dry diapers), is cranky, or has low energy.
+- They aren’t drinking fluids well, continues to vomit frequently, shows signs of dehydration such as absence of tears, crying less or peeing less (dry diapers), is cranky, or has low energy.